StatEngine/se-documenation/docs/onPremise.md

 ### Start Exploring

+Note: You may need to wait up to 5 minutes for everything to initialize and data to start populating.

 1. Open your favorite browser (we recommend [Chrome](https://www.google.com/chrome/)) and navigate to [http://localhost:8080](http://localhost:8080).
 You will see the landing page.

   ![landing](assets/landing.png)